Compound Exercises: How to Use them for Optimal Gains

 Compound exercises should be at the heart of almost everyone’s strength training or bodybuilding program.
 They have the following benefits:

 - They allow you to work more of your body, faster.
-To work your whole body with isolation exercises would mean using multiple different pieces of equipment to focus on one muscle or muscle group at a time.
-Compound movements will cut down the amount of time you need to spend working out.
+To work your whole body with isolation exercises would take a very long time, focusing on one muscle group at a time.
+Compound movements will drastically cut down the amount of time you need to spend working out.

 - You will burn more calories with compound exercises rather than isolation movements because you have to involve more muscles in the movement.

-- Compound exercises require you to stabilise free weights or your own bodyweight.
-This means they have the great advantage of helping to improve your coordination, as well as the strength of lots of supporting muscles which get missed by isolation exercises.
+- Compound exercises require you to stabilise free weights or your own bodyweight (assuming you’re not using machines).
+This means they will involve lots of smaller muscles that would get missed by isolation exercises.

 - Compound exercises will allow you to lift more weight and build more strength.

-- Compound movements simulate more real life situations and challenges.
+- Compound exercises simulate more real life situations and challenges.
 Squatting down to find something in the bottom of your cupboard while keeping your balance will be easier if you can squat with good form in the gym.
 Deadlifts train you to safely pick things up off of the floor without injuring your back (e.g. a heavy box, your children etc.) Pull-ups and chin-ups, as well as many other compound exercises, will help to develop your grip.
-They also help you to develop pulling strength so you can pull yourself up to higher places, like your loft or attic.
-Need to push yourself up onto the edge of the swimming pool?
-If you’ve trained dips, it will be a breeze.
-You get the picture.
+They also help you to develop pulling strength so you can pull yourself up to higher places, like climbing a tree with your kids or getting over a wall in an obstacle course race.
+If you can do dips, it will be easier to push yourself up onto the edge of the swimming pool.

-- Practicing moving your body through different motions under load will help you to develop better flexibility and become more resilient to injury.
+- Practicing moving your body through different motions under load will help you to become more resilient to injury.
 The benefits for sporting performance are huge compared to isolation exercises.

 Do isolation exercises have any place in a workout program?